Please contact me if you are considering graduate study in the history of the late Roman Empire or Late Antiquity at UCSB.

 Research: Roman socio-cultural history, especially third-fifth century CE

-Teaching: The History of Rome and its empire from the founding of the city through Late Antiquity; History of Christianity
+Teaching: The History of Rome and its empire from the founding of the city through Late Antiquity; History of Christianity; History of Roman Law

 A Threat to Public Piety: Christians, Platonists and the Great Persecution.
 Cornell University Press, 2012.

 The Making of a Christian Empire: Lactantius and Rome.
 Ithaca: Cornell University Press, 2000.
 Paperback, released 2012.

 The Rhetoric of Power in Late Antiquity: Religion and Politics in Byzantium, Europe and the Early Islamic World, ed. with Justin Stephens, R. M. Frakes.
 London: I. B. Tauris, 2010; paperback, released 2020 (Bloomsbury).

 Religious Identity in Late Antiquity, R. M. Frakes and Elizabeth Digeser, edd.
 Toronto: Edgar Kent, 2006.

 Articles and Book Chapters (past two years)